Best Of17 min read

 Basecamp

 Basecamp takes a completely different approach than everyone else on this list.
 It's not trying to be a sophisticated project management platform.
-It's a simple, well-organized place for teams to communicate, share files, and track to-dos — and it charges a flat $299/month for unlimited users.
-That math works out beautifully for larger construction teams.
+It's a simple, well-organized hub for teams to communicate, share files, and track to-dos — and it charges a flat $299/month for unlimited users.
+That math works beautifully for larger construction teams.
 Run the numbers: if you've got 30 people, you're paying about $10/user.
 At 50 people, you're down to $6.
-Try doing that with Monday.
+Try getting that deal from Monday.

-Honestly, Basecamp won't satisfy a PM who needs Gantt charts, resource allocation, or detailed budget tracking.
-It's not built for that, and I think the Basecamp team would be the first to tell you so.
-But for a construction business where the main problem is "nobody knows what's happening and all our communication is scattered across text threads and three different email chains" — Basecamp solves that cleanly and without drama.
+Basecamp won't satisfy a PM who needs Gantt charts, resource allocation, or detailed budget tracking.
+It's not built for that, and the Basecamp team would tell you so.
+But for a construction business where the main problem is "nobody knows what's happening and all our communication is scattered across text threads and three different email chains" — Basecamp solves that cleanly and without unnecessary complexity.

 Key Features: